California sports betting isn’t launching any time soon.

 We’ll discuss Fliff later, but in a nutshell, you bet with fake digital money that can later be redeemed for real money.

 California is also still a hot spot for DFS.
-You can play daily fantasy sports at any number of quality DFS apps, including DraftKings DFS and FanDuel DFS.
+You can play daily fantasy sports at any number of quality apps, including those offered by DraftKings and FanDuel.

 There’s horse betting in California, too.
 You can do that in-person, off-track, or via any number of horse race betting apps.
-TVG Horse Racing, which recently rebranded as FanDuel TV, is your best bet.
+FanDuel Racing, formerly known as TVG, is your best bet.

 Californians will have to wait until 2024 to vote for the next round of sports betting ballot initiatives.
 Then, if one is passed, things wouldn’t get into gear until 2025.